woodard/libabigail/doc/manuals/abidw.rst

     that the tool has to consider.
 The tool will thus filter out types that are not defined in public headers.

+  * ``--drop-private-types``

+    This option is to be used with the ``--headers-dir`` and/or ``header-file`` options.
+With this option, types that are *NOT* defined in the headers are entirely dropped from the internal representation build by Libabigail to represent the ABI and will not end up in the abi XML file.

   * ``--no-linux-kernel-mode``

     Without this option, if abipkgiff detects that the binaries it is